 Goni says that of the 500 families who lived near him, around 150 have fled to Bangladesh.
 Everyone else wants to leave, he said, but they either don't have enough money or are too old.

 "Some families have enough food because they stockpiled rice, but that can't last forever," he says.
 "If they can't get to Bangladesh, and they run out of rice, the only option is death."

-Associated Press video journalist Rishabh Jain contributed to this report.
+Video journalist Rishabh Jain contributed to this story.

 Foster Klug has covered Asia for the AP since 2005.
-Follow him at twitter.com/apklug
+Follow at www.twitter.com/apklug